microsoft/hands-on-lab-redis/docs/workshop.md

   --api-version 18
 ```

-Great, now yous should have a running Web App which you can use during the workshop to check your progress.
+Great, now you should have a running Web App which you can use during the workshop to check your progress.

 It will allow you to:
 - View the list of products by calling `catalog-api`